vineetbansal/paste3/docs/source/tutorial.rst

 Tutorials
 =========

-These notebook(s) should serve examples of how to use PASTE for your data analysis.
+These notebook(s) should serve examples of how to use PASTE/ PASTE2 for your data analysis.

 .. nbgallery::
-    notebooks/getting-started
+    notebooks/paste_tutorial
+    notebooks/paste2_tutorial